-It stops traffic in our small Southeastern Tennessee town.
-In the middle of fall, cars come to a screeching halt as the driver casts a glance towards the stand of pink muhly grass (Muhlenbergia capillaris) rimming the upper left curbing of our circle driveway.
+It stops traffic in our small town.
+In the middle of fall, cars come to a screeching halt as the drivers see the stand of pink muhly grass (Muhlenbergia capillaris) rimming the upper left curbing of our circle driveway.
 It must be the unexpectedness of seeing a swath of pink cotton candy backlit by the soft angle of fall’s lower light that causes this reaction.
 In early mornings, it is often sprinkled with dew or sparkled with frost, giving the appearance of glistening pink diamonds that would have caused even Elizabeth Taylor to feel intense envy.
 It is a thing of wondrous awe.

-After seeing that first sea of pink on an October afternoon, plants were located, purchased and hauled back home to our garden, then located in the upper northeastern corner of the state in Zone 6.
-There is little flat land in all of East Tennessee, but the composition of the soil was anything but sandy; it was more like the stuff of brick-making dense red clay.
+After seeing that first sea of pink on an October afternoon, plants were located, purchased and hauled back home to our garden, then located in Zone 6.
+The composition of the soil was anything but sandy; it was more like the stuff of brick-making dense red clay.
 The planting area had the requisite drainage, but the plants did not live through the winter.

 We later moved to Houston, TX, where the soil was sandy and the pink muhly grew naturally.
 It was placed in our new garden so the setting sun would make the pink muhly grass appear aflame in the fall.
 It was lovely but not nearly as spectacular as the scene at the South Carolina seashore.
 The grass was a big player in a small garden dominated by pine trees and yaupon hollies (Ilex vomitoria).
 More massing was needed to achieve the remembered pink haze.